-Choosing the right soil for your indoor garden sounds as simple as heading down to your local garden centre and grabbing any ol’ bag of dirt, but soil selection should be a much more involved process and a variety of factors need to be considered.
+Choosing the best soil for indoor plants sounds simple.
+Just head down to your local garden center and grabbing any ol’ bag of dirt.
+But soil selection should be a much more involved process.
+A variety of factors need to be considered.
 What kinds of plants are you growing?
 How much sun are they going to be receiving?
 How much water do they like?
 Will they need extra fertilization?
-These are just a few of the questions you should think about before deciding on a potting mix for your indoor garden.
+These are just some of the questions to think about before deciding on a potting mix for your plants.

 Choosing the Best Soil for Indoor Plants

-It might seem like a good idea to grab some soil from your outdoor garden, but garden soil is quite different than potting soil and could kill your indoor plants.
-Not only will outdoor soil have drainage issues when used indoors, it may contain bacteria that could be harmful to your plants when trapped within a moist, enclosed space.
-An outdoor garden is exposed to more airflow within the soil and has better natural drainage than you’ll have with your potted plants, so stick to potting soil for your indoor garden.
+It might seem like a good idea to grab some soil from your outdoor garden.
+But garden soil is quite different than potting soil and could kill your indoor plants.
+First, outdoor soil will have drainage issues when used indoors.
+Also, it may contain bacteria that could be harmful to your plants when trapped within a moist, enclosed space.
+An outdoor garden is exposed to more airflow than indoor plants.
+It also has better natural drainage than potted plants, so stick to potting soil for indoor plants.

 Not all potting soils are created equally.
-Some may have very little organic material, some are chalked full of nutrients, some are designed for specific types of plants, and some contain no soil at all, which technically makes them a “potting mix” rather than “potting soil”.
-The price of potting soils and potting mixes can range from dirt cheap to very expensive.
-You don’t need to go with the priciest option, but you do need to be aware of what to look for within your soils.
+In fact, some may have very little organic material, while some are chalked full of nutrients.
+Some are designed for specific types of plants, and some contain no soil at all.
+These are technically a “potting mix” rather than “potting soil”.
+The price of potting soils and potting mixes can range from “dirt cheap” to very expensive.
+You don’t need to go with the priciest option.
+However, you do need to be aware of what to look for within your soils.

 What’s in Potting Soil (and Why Should You Care?)

-Knowing what should be in a bag of potting soil and understanding all the different potential ingredients will help you choose which soil is best for your indoor garden.
+Knowing what should be in a bag of potting soil will help you choose the best soil for indoor plants.
 Potting soils will often contain peat moss which will hold moisture and can help retain nutrients.
-You can use peat moss on it’s own as a potting mix for some types of plants, but it may be too acidic on it’s own for others.
+You can use peat moss on its own as a potting mix for some types of plants.
+But it may be too acidic on its own for others.

-Organic materials are necessary for your plants to receive nutrients so you will often find compost or humus in the mix.
-A nutrient rich, moisture retaining, and well draining soil is usually the ideal mix for most plants.
+Organic materials are necessary for your plants to receive nutrients so you’ll often find compost or humus in the mix.
+A nutrient rich, moisture retaining, well-draining soil is usually the ideal mix for most plants.
 However, some plants require less drainage and more moisture than others and vice versa.

 What Type of Plants Are You Growing?

 Different plants like different soils.
-Species that don’t like a lot of water, like cacti and succulents, will prefer coarse soil that contains some sand allows for maximum drainage.
-If their roots are allowed to soak in too much moisture, it can lead to root rot and death for these types of plants.
+Species that don’t like a lot of water, like cacti and succulents, will prefer coarse soil that contains some sand.
+This allows for maximum drainage.
+If their roots soak in too much moisture, it can lead to root rot and death for these plant types.
 You can purchase potting soil intended specifically for cacti and succulents.

-Sun-loving plants who receive plenty of direct, natural light will need a heavier soil that retains plenty of moisture as they’ll tend to dry out faster.
+The best soil for indoor plants that are sun-loving and receive plenty of direct, natural light is a heavier soil.
+This type typically retains plenty of moisture, which these plants need, as they’ll tend to dry out faster.
 The opposite can be true for low-light plants that spend most of their days hiding in the shade.